desjare/resolved/README.md

 **Trademarks**

-DaVinci Resolve is a Registered Trademark of Blackmagic Design Pty Ltd
+DaVinci Resolve is a Registered Trademark of Blackmagic Design Pty Ltd.